Salary is commensurate with experience and education

 The University of Washington's Division of Medical Oncology's includes 41 faculty members located at the UW Medical Center, the Fred Hutchinson Cancer Research Center, the Seattle Cancer Care Alliance, and the VA Puget Sound Health Care System.
 Over the past 25 years, members of the Division have developed the world's leading bone marrow transplant program.
 In addition, members of the Division have made substantial contributions to many other areas of cancer treatment, including the use of tumor vaccines, cellular therapy for cancer, antibody-based treatments, and novel forms of chemotherapy and hormonal therapy.
 Our Division is deeply committed to maintaining its position as one of the leading centers for research and treatment of cancer in the world.

-The University of Washington, Division of Medical Oncology has an excellent position for two Clinical Research Data Coordinator positions in the Melanoma/Renal Clinical Trials Research Program.
+The University of Washington, Division of Medical Oncology has an excellent position for a Clinical Research Data Coordinator in the Phase I Clinical Trials Research Program.

-The purpose of this position is to promote the research objectives of the Melanoma/Renal Program in the Division of Oncology.
-This position works with Division of Medical Oncology faculty to facilitate pharmaceutical-sponsored and investigator-initiated clinical trials, identify research problems and design hypotheses to be tested.
-Under the direction of the research manager this position will design and implement multiple research projects to test the hypotheses in human subjects.
+The purpose of this position is to promote the research objectives of the Phase 1 Program in the Division of Oncology (www.seattlecca.org/clinical-trials/phase1.cfm).
+This position works with Division of Medical Oncology faculty to facilitate Phase 1 and other early development pharmaceutical-sponsored and investigator-initiated clinical trials, identify research problems and design hypotheses to be tested.
+This position is responsible for independently designing and implementing multiple research projects to test the hypotheses in human subjects.

 The Data Coordinator will work with the research team to collect and abstract clinical data from medical records and research charts, work closely with the physicians and research staff in providing administrative and technical support for research projects, and will follow complex instructions for processing laboratory samples (including blood, urine, and tissue samples) for tracking, storage, or shipping.